ETHZ-INS/BehaviorFlow/README.md

 Indeed we see that a number of transitions are significant between CSI and Control even after FDR correction

-And finally the package includes a bootstrapping method that statistically assesses if there is a group difference between CSI and Control when considering the overall difference in behavior flow between the two groups.
+And finally the package includes a bootstrapping method which we termed Behavior Flow Analysis (BFA) that statistically assesses if there is a group difference between CSI and Control when considering the overall difference in behavior flow between the two groups.
 Results can be visualized using: